marcelog/mysql_minionpool/README.md

   // Since we're paginating, let's create a state where we can store the
   // current page and the total rows per page.
+  // First argument is the error, if something failed.
   taskSourceStart: function(callback) {
     callback(undefined, {page: 0, pageSize: 10});
   },